Davisy/guestBook/README.md

-# guestBook App
+# GuestBook App
 My First Simple Django Web Application.

-The Application allow new visitor to send some text to the guestbook
+The Application allow new visitor to send some text to the GuestBook

 ## How to configure
 1.Install Python 3.5 or more